6348072c3723c

 Today you will return home.
 Unless you have a few extra days of vacation, in which case you can extend your trip in a Caractère hotel of your choice.
 We are happy to help you with this!

-Frequently asked questions about tours through Burgundy
+Frequently asked questions about this trip

-Is a car necessary for this tour?
+Do you need a car for this trip?

-What is the specific atmosphere of Burgundy?
+What is the best time to visit Burgundy?

 Why book with Caractère?